harshvora64/Collision-Counter/README.md

 4. m: a non-negative integer,
 5. T: a non-negative float,
 and returns a list of collisions in chronological order that ends as soon as the first m collisions happen or time reaches T (whichever earlier).
 If the input results in fewer than m collisions and the last collision happens before time T, the list returned will contain all collisions in chronological order.
 Each collision is represented by a 3-tuple, with the t and x values of collisions rounded to 4 decimal digits.

+Time Complexity - O(n + m log n) - Linear in the number of collisions and logarithmic in the number of objects.